Welcome to the Silver Ghost Casting Club!

 Hiro Masaki、東京

-“Hiro, I want to surprise you,” he once said.
 “Why don’t you come out to my ranch?”

-I’ve spent a total of 20 years living abroad: five in Europe and fifteen in the U.S. Along the way, I met people who shaped my life as a fly fisher.
-David, of course.
-Bill Akata, who introduced me to the soul of American fly fishing.
-Joan Wulff and Steve Rajeff, who inspired a lifelong love of fly casting.
-I spent countless hours at the Hardy Brothers shop in London when I was a student, and the crew there played a big part in my journey.
+Beyond David, there was Bill Akata, who guided me into the deepest inner layers of American fly fishing; Joan Wulff and Steve Rajeff, who led casting itself to become a lifelong passion: And I spent countless hours at the Hardy Brothers shop in London when I was a student, and the crew there played a big part in my journey.

 And at the very beginning, there was Ken Sawada—a genius who mastered the art of fly fishing.
 I met him when I was thirteen, and he lit the spark that started it all.

-For me, the greatest moment of joy in fly fishing is when I come face with an impregnable, nearly uncatchable, smartest fish that I am sure is there in a deeply thought-out scenario and then complete the story with the most beautiful cast.
+For me, the greatest moment of joy in fly fishing is when I come face with an impregnable, nearly uncatchable, smartest fish that I am sure is there in a deeply thought-out scenario and then complete the story with the most beautiful fly cast.

 One of my favorite quotes as a fisherman comes from the novelist Takeshi Kaiko: